Reform

 We are destroying the planet for corporate profit.

-Damp Down Income Inequality
+Damp Down Income inequality

 Income inequality, the extreme unfairness in our economy, is the result of wrong-headed, Republican public policy.